-XR tools allow for interactions that would be too difficult, expensive, or dangerous in real-life.
+XR tools allow for interactions that would be too difficult, expensive, or dangerous in real life.
 Architects can visualize different layouts, identifying potential issues and avoiding costly mistakes before construction even begins.
 Designers and engineers can test prototypes and view how minute changes affect aerodynamics and performance.
-Clinicians can optimize the layout of operating rooms, and manufacturers can easily move several tons of heavy machinery and equipment until they find the most efficient arrangement which can be agreed collectively and implemented with confidence.
+Clinicians can optimize the layout of operating rooms, and manufacturers can easily move several tons of heavy machinery and equipment until they find the most efficient arrangement that can be agreed upon collectively and implemented with confidence.

 A current issue with most XR experiences is that traditional methods of text input can be awkward, slow, inefficient, and downright frustrating, as anyone who has attempted to type on a virtual keyboard can attest to.
 Advances in voice technology are likely to make voice-to-text input the norm for XR, as it offers an intuitive, quick, and hands-free alternative.